esitarski/RaceDB/Install-Readme.txt

 a)  Close the "cmd" window
 b)  Follow the instructions to set your PATH here:
       http://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/
-c)  Return to Step 3 - make sure you close the "cmd" window and open a new one.
+c)  Return to Step 3 - make sure you close the old "cmd" window and open a new one.

 ***********************************************************************